openmfp/.github/profile/README.md

 By being open source, ApeiroRA provides a cross-border spillover effect, solidifying the foundation and future of the project.

-To learn more about ApeiroRA, check out the official website at [https://apeirora.eu/](https://apeirora.eu/).
+Learn more about ApeiroRA by checking out the official website at [https://apeirora.eu/](https://apeirora.eu/).

 ## :handshake: openMFP and ApeiroRA